 The other important aspect in this area is the 'brief' command.
 You invoke this with either 'brief on' or 'brief off', which will turn the brief mode on and off respectively.
 When brief mode is on, you will not see the longer descriptions of the rooms.

 The 'status' command can tell you lots of important and sometimes essential information about yourself.
 These include your health and mana levels, as well as your maximum levels in those areas, certain information about your city, order and guild status, your hunger, thirst and tiredness levels, your age and date of birth, the language you are speaking, and much more.
 It is usually advisable to check your status often.
+A more succinct status showing only your health and mana can be seen by typing 'vitals'.

 Listing Other Players